 I’m trying to imagine what the etiquette of legally exposing oneself to a strange young woman is and all I can say is, “down there.”

 So I hike up a leg, hold my dress up like a little girl showing off her underwear and push aside my testicles.
 She gets a needle out and sticks it into a little vial while giving me a casual look.
 Then another woman comes in, the physician’s assistant, and I flop my dress down.
-Just how many women get to see me naked today?
+Just how many young women get to see me naked today?
 When the door is opened I worry that some mother walking her kid to another exam room will see the big fat nude bearded man and traumatize their poor kid’s psyche and ruin any fantasies the mom might have about fun with older men.

 “Let’s get you on the table,” the assistant says pushing me over as the doctor bustles in.
 The room is about half the size of a tiny bedroom, and now there’s four of us in there.
-Three woman and a naked fat man with a paper dress that’s so short that it’s not much protection for my modesty at all.
+Three women and a naked fat man with a paper dress that’s so short that it’s not much protection for my modesty at all.

 So I climb on the table, and the nurse flips up my dress and grabs me around one leg, the physician’s assistant moves between my legs, and the doctor grabs my right leg.
 I feel like my legs are in stirrups made of women.
 The doctor tells her buds, “Move him around so I can see better.”

-I’m thinking, dear god, and I don’t believe in god by the way, don’t let me have an erection in front of these women.
+I’m thinking, dear god, and I don’t believe in god, by the way, don’t let me have an erection in front of these women.
 The nurse and assistant both grab by genitals and try to shove them out of the way.
 It’s not unpleasant The doctor whips out the needle and looks at me in the eyes.
 “Please, do not, and I mean, do not, kick me in the face when I stick you,” she says very seriously.

 Needles don’t bother me, and so far in my life have never caused any real pain.
 “Is this going to hurt enough that I will kick a woman in the face?”